RyanLeiTaiwan/datasciencecoursera/README.md

 ===================

 ## Introduction
-This repo is for the projects in Data Science Specialization @ Coursera offered by Johns Hopkins University. https://www.coursera.org/specialization/jhudatascience/1
+This repo is for the projects in Data Science Specialization @ Coursera, offered by Johns Hopkins University. https://www.coursera.org/specialization/jhudatascience/1

 ## Courses